TL;DR

 - A chronic condition is a long-term illness that can be managed but not cured, such as diabetes, asthma, or high blood pressure.

 - Basic Cover: This typically covers costs for in-patient and day-patient treatment only.
-This means you are covered if you are admitted to a hospital bed for surgery or a procedure.
+This means you may be covered if you are admitted to a hospital bed for surgery or a procedure.
 Diagnostic tests and consultations leading up to the admission may not be included.

 - Mid-Range Cover: This is the most popular choice.
 It includes everything in a basic plan, plus cover for out-patient diagnostics and specialist consultations.
-This means your journey from seeing a specialist to getting a diagnosis is covered.
+This means your journey from seeing a specialist to getting a diagnosis may be covered.

 - Comprehensive Cover: This offers the highest level of protection, adding therapies (like physiotherapy and osteopathy), mental health support, and sometimes even dental and optical benefits to your plan.

-As an FCA-authorised broker that has helped arrange over 900,000 policies, WeCovr provides this expert guide to the real cost of private medical insurance in the UK.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr provides this expert guide to the real cost of private medical insurance in the UK.
 We’ll demystify 2026 premiums and share powerful strategies to secure affordable cover, putting you in control of your health.

 WeCovr explains current PMI costs and strategies to keep premiums affordable